programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

         self.letters_received = 0
 ```

 Next, we need to have a model: `class LetterModel(mesa.Model)`.
 There is only one model-level parameter: how many agents the model contains.
-When a new model is started, we want it to populate itself with the given number of agents.
+When a new model is started, we want it to populate itself with the given amount of agents.

 ```python
 class LetterModel(mesa.Model):